 Also known as Melaleuca, from the name of its native Australian plant source, Melaleuca alternifolia.
 Tea tree oil has skin-soothing properties and is also an antioxidant.
+However, as with most fragrant plant oils, tea tree oil contains volatile components (such as linalool, limonene, and eucalyptol) that can be sensitizing, particularly if you apply 100% pure tea tree oil.

 References for this information: